Archive for December 2014

 Scotty from Alma College

 He’s got a mustache that would make Yosemite Sam jealous and Scotty from Alma College is a whole lot easier to cheer for than the “Fighting Presbyterians.”
 It sounds like a joke, but that was Alma’s mascot until 1931.
 Hard to believe as it was, but students tired of shouting, “Go Fighting Presbyterians” at football games and the student newspaper launched a three-week contest for a replacement.
 The winner got $5.
 Cold hard cash.
-Last year, Scotty got a makeover before homecoming.
+A few years ago, Scotty got a makeover before homecoming.
 He’s never looked better!

 Buzz the Hornet from Kalamazoo College